mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

 Similar to the connection flow described above, the routine data exchange between the _core_ and _gateways_ is designed such that _gateways_ can be implemented as simply as possible.

-_Gateways_ are responsible for initiating and mantaining a WebSocket connection with the _core_.
-All data echange occurs over that connection.
-This allows the _gateways_ to only have to implement an WebSocket client and prevents them from having to advertize themselves using mDNS/DNS-SD.
+_Gateways_ are responsible for initiating and maintaining a WebSocket connection with the _core_.
+All data exchange occurs over that connection.
+This allows the _gateways_ to only have to implement an WebSocket client and prevents them from having to advertise themselves using mDNS/DNS-SD.

 All communications between the _core_ and a _gateway_ fit the following template: